OWASP/Go-SCP/src/input-validation/README.md

 Input Validation
 ===============

-In web application security, user input and it's associated data are a security risk if left unchecked.
+In web application security, user input and its associated data are a security risk if left unchecked.
 We address these problems by using "Input Validation" and "Input Sanitization" techniques.